How to win radio competitions

 6. Call at the right time

 When you hear the presenter start talking about the competition, start calling straight away – for a lot of stations you’ll encounter an automated menu and will have to ‘press 1 for the studio’ so get ready to do this quickly!
 The phone will hopefully ring out, but if it’s engaged then hang up and try redialling straight away.
 If the phone does ring and isn’t answered, don’t hang up – sometimes they take 5 minutes to answer because they’ve picked up another line (this is especially important if it’s a head to head quiz as they’ll need two players).
 Don’t hang up your phone until they cut you off, or you hear the competition on air.
+Magic Radio play a message asking callers to ring back because lines are busy – but if the phone is ringing out you should stay on the line as they may still answer.

-Sometimes the station might get three players lined up who ALL get the answer wrong, and will put a request out for new players to dial in – so listen in and keep your phone handy!
+Sometimes the station might get three players lined up who ALL get the answer wrong, and will put a request out for new players to dial in – so listen in and keep your phone handy.

 In America, radio stations often give the prize to the 10th or 20th caller, answering then immediately hanging up on the unlucky callers in the queue.
 This is rare in the UK – most stations will answer one line, and that person goes on air.
-Occasionally they will put you on hold and tell you which line you’re on incase you get chosen – but 95% of the time your line will get chosen because you’re the only caller on hold, it’s just to keep you nervous so you sound genuinely surprised on air if you win.
+Occasionally they will put you on hold and tell you which line you’re on incase you get chosen – but most of the time your line will get chosen because you’re the only caller on hold, it’s just to keep you nervous so you sound genuinely surprised on air if you win.

 On-air competitions aren’t usually broadcast live – most are pre-recorded and edited, then broadcast within the hour (sometimes even the next day), which is why it can seem like a long time between the presenter asking for callers, and the competition being broadcast.